-More than 60 percent of service members don't get the recommended seven to eight hours of sleep per night, and about a third get by on five hours or less.
-What the military, and society at large, needs to do is give sleep its due by recognizing its importance as a crucial link to physical and mental well-being.
+More than 60 percent of service members don't get the recommended seven to eight hours of sleep per night.
+About a third get by on five hours or less.
+The military, and society at large, needs to recognize the importance of sleep as a crucial link to physical and mental well-being.

 May 11, 2015 U.S. News & World Report